-Aerospace museum personality Livestock (most) Nonprofit colleges and schools Free libraries and museums Historical aircraft Burial plots Large vessels and low-value boats Art gallery displays
+Aerospace museum personality Historical aircraft Livestock (most) Burial plots

+Nonprofit colleges and schools Large vessels and low-value boats

 OTHER PROPERTY TAX RELIEF MEASURES

 The State Constitution provides for a variety of tax relief measures that the Legislature has implemented as California property tax relief programs.
 The issues and qualifications regarding these programs are complex, and claim forms must be filed to obtain the relief.
 The assessor's office should be contacted for claim forms and detailed requirements regarding these programs.